 At the Park

 After waiting anxiously for your adventure, it’s finally here!
-Remember these five pieces of advice so your trip runs smoothly.
+When you’re at the national park, remember these five travel tips so your adventure runs smoothly.

 Avoid a Mid-Day Arrival

-Unless you have a timed entry reservation, avoid arriving at popular National Parks during the middle of the day, especially if you’re visiting during peak season.
+Unless you have a timed entry reservation, avoid arriving at a popular national park during the middle of the day, especially if you’re visiting during peak season.
 That way, you’ll spend more time out in nature and less time waiting to get in.
 I’ve heard horror stories of visitors stuck in traffic for hours – don’t let that be you.

 It’s also worth researching less popular entrances.
 While one may have a long line of cars, others might be completely empty.
-They initially may be an inconvenience to get to, but, depending on where in the park you’re visiting, can potentially save you a significant amount of time.
+They initially may be an inconvenience to get to, but can potentially save you a significant amount of time.

 Visit Popular Locations Early

-Parking for popular viewpoints or trailheads will likely fill up quickly, so plan on arriving as early as possible to snag a spot and avoid large crowds.
+Parking for popular viewpoints or trailheads will likely fill up quickly.
+Therefore, plan on arriving as early as possible to snag a spot and avoid large crowds.
 Otherwise, you’ll end up having to wait, parking far away, or potentially miss out altogether.

 If you don’t want to deal with the hassle of parking, there are a few options you can pursue.
 Consider getting dropped off and picked up from your destination if possible.
 Also, several parks like Yosemite and Zion have shuttles to help with congestion and overcrowding.